 1/2 cup all-purpose flour

 1 teaspoon garlic powder

 1/2 cup shredded jack cheese

 1 cup canola oil for frying

-3. Using clean hands, shape dough into balls the size of golf balls.
-Using your thumb, make an indentation in the center of each masa ball: flatten each ball slightly.
-Place 1 tablespoon of filling in each indentation: wrap the dough edges around the filling and shape into a cigar or torpedo shape.
+3. With clean hands, shape dough into balls the size of golf balls.
+Using your thumb, make an indentation in the center of each masa ball: Flatten each ball slightly.
+Place 1 tablespoon of filling in each indentation: Wrap the dough edges around the filling and shape into a cigar or torpedo shape.
 Press to seal the ends of torpedoes.

 4. In a large skillet, heat 1 cup of canola oil over medium heat.
 Add the torpedoes to hot oil; fry until golden brown on all sides.
 Drain on paper towels.

 5. Serve with tomatillo avocado salsa, makes about 12 to 14 torpedoes.

 You could make these a day ahead and reheat in the oven at 350ºF for 25 minutes.